Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Computer scientists have dedicated decades to enabling computers to perceive the world around them, empowering humans to utilize machines to meet their needs.
 Today, computer vision applications are reshaping our surroundings, yet the technology is just scratching the surface of its potential.

-With Generative AI technology revolutionizing various domains, computer vision is expected to undergo tangible transformations.
-For example, its ability to generate synthetic data can streamline the training of computer vision systems, such as those used in facial recognition and object detection, making it more cost-effective and less intrusive to privacy.
-Additionally, it can expedite the labeling of training data, traditionally a laborious and expensive task when performed manually by humans.
+With GenAI technology making many changes, computer vision is expected to undergo man changes, too.
+For example, its ability to generate synthetic data can improve the training of computer vision systems, such as those used in facial recognition and object detection, making it more cost-effective and less intrusive to privacy.
+Also, it can expedite the labeling of training data, traditionally a laborious and expensive task when performed manually by humans.

 The technology for extracting real-time insights from live video has matured, with expectations to expand further.
-Already deployed in crowd scanning, security surveillance, and factory monitoring, real-time computer vision is poised for valuable new applications as algorithms advance.
+Already deployed in crowd scanning, security surveillance and factory monitoring, real-time computer vision is poised for valuable new applications as algorithms advance.

 Furthermore, computer vision is anticipated to comprehend and alleviate risks associated with technology development.
 Many view computer vision as vital in addressing the threat posed by increasingly convincing AI-generated deepfakes.
 Its ability to examine images and spot clear signs of algorithmic creation is crucial for distinguishing real from computer-generated content, making it significant in addressing concerns regarding propaganda and detecting disinformation.
 Issues of bias and fairness permeate all facets of AI but are particularly salient in computer vision.
 For instance, facial recognition algorithms often demonstrate reduced effectiveness in identifying individuals with darker skin tones, heightening the potential for errors, especially in surveillance or law enforcement contexts.
 In the years to come, there will likely be a heightened emphasis on privacy-centric AI and computer vision technologies, such as automatic face blurring, designed to operate in public spaces without infringing on privacy rights.